fineanmol/plant-tree/README.md

-🌿 Updated on Sun, 25 May 2025 17:40:24 GMT
+🎋 Updated on Sun, 25 May 2025 17:25:51 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Experience is the name everyone gives to their mistakes."